Allowing wealthy families to 'leapfrog' Scotland's university system 'not the answer'

 She said she welcomed Humza Yousaf's renewed commitment yesterday to maintaining free higher education but added: "They've got to back it up with funding.

-"What's been worrying is we have actually seen the reverse, with £46million being pulled from the higher education budget.
+"What's been worrying is we have actually seen the reverse, with £20million being pulled from the higher education budget.

 "The issues at Edinburgh are not unique to Edinburgh and underline the long-term under-funding of universities in Scotland by the Scottish Government.